 Tobacco & Nicotine Products: The use and/ or possession by any student, regardless of age, of any tobacco product, electronic cigarette or other vaping device is prohibited in any school building, at school-sponsored events, regardless of location, or on any school property.
-Possession of these products by any student under the age of 18 years old may be reported to appropriate law enforcement agencies.

 Sexual Harassment: Sexual harassment has no place in any CTE or EFA programs and will not be tolerated.
 Sexual harassment consists of unwelcome sexual conduct, whether verbal or physical, which unreasonably interferes with the student's educational rights, privileges, opportunities or which creates an intimidating, hostile or offensive educational environment.
 Students engaging in sexual harassment are subject to disciplinary action up to and including expulsion.
-Reports of sexual harassment should be made to the CTE/EFA instructor, program administrator and building principal.
+Reports of sexual harassment should be made to the CTE/EFA instructor, Career Connect Campus Principal or EFA Director.